Scientific Name

 Description

-Crassula susannae is a dwarf, usually much-branched succulent that forms rosettes of smooth, more or less 4-ranked leaves with the upper exposed surface covered with small papillae.
-It slowly grows, and it takes years before the plant has filled up a small pot.
-Leaves are green to grey-green to brownish.
-They are flat, oblong with truncated tips, up to 0.4 inches (1 cm) long and up to 0.3 inches (0.8 cm) wide.
-In habitat, the leaves are usually only with their upper margin appearing above soil level.
+Crassula susannae is a dwarf, usually much-branched succulent that forms rosettes of smooth, more or less 4-ranked leaves with the upper, exposed surface covered with small papillae.
+It slowly grows and takes years before the plant fills a small pot.
+The leaves are green or grey-green to brownish.
+They are flat, oblong with truncated tips, and can measure up to 0.4 inches (1 cm) long and 0.3 inches (0.8 cm) wide.
+In the habitat, the leaves usually have only their upper margin above the soil level.

 Hardiness